 Better yet, do you enjoy such genres and wonder what others think of it?
 Specifically two highly regarded comedians?
 Well, this podcast is for you!

 Kojo Samuel’s, ‘About The Players’ podcast is not one to miss!

 In such chaotic times, the music industry has taken a toll.
 You may have partnered with the ‘I Love Live,’ or ‘We Need Crew’ crowdfunding.
 But there has been a sudden loss of live industry jobs.
 Engineers, technicians and musicians are also in need of support.

-This podcast is jam-packed with insider knowledge into the music world.
-For the aspiring musician and producer carving their way into a hard industry.
+This podcast is jam-packed with insider knowledge of the music world.
+For the aspiring musician and producers carving their way into a hard industry.
 Or the music lover who is eager to know what goes on behind the scene, this podcast is for you.

 With guests who have worked as icons and literal pop stars, the variety is vast.
 Episodes featuring the likes of Steve Barney (drummer for Jeff Beck, The Sugababes, Atomic Kittens) and Brendan Grieve (bassist for Sam Smith, producer and writer).